 The film features pristine archival footage of Ab, Marv, and their races, as well as recently shot HD interviews with a stellar list of car and racing aficionados (including Jay Leno and Col. Andy Green, the current land speed holder).
-The car resides in Salt Lake City’s Price Museum of Speed (www.pricemuseumofspeed.org) and will be visiting select cities as part of its Film Festival tour.
+The car resides in Salt Lake City’s Price Museum of Speed (www.pricemuseumofspeed.org) and visited select cities as part of its Film Festival tour.

-Boys of Bonneville is that rare animal: an exhilarating film about an unknown American hero which leaves its audience cheering to the rafters and grabbing for their cell phones demanding to know “who is this guy and where can I see this car?”
+Boys of Bonneville is an exhilarating film about an American hero that leaves its audience cheering to the rafters and grabbing for their cell phones demanding to know “who is this guy and where can I see this car?”

-Mr. Price has a commitment and dedication to preserving the legacy of the Mormon Meteor III.
+John Price is preserving the legacy of the Mormon Meteor III.
 He believes the famed racecar is an icon in endurance racing history and that the challenges Ab Jenkins faced on the Bonneville Salt Flats earned him the title “Man of Steel.”
 In a forgotten era in American history, the Meteor was Ab’s racing machine against time and made the champion an instant hero.
-Mr. Price is proud to be part of keeping that history alive, through the Meteor’s preservation, production of this film, and the new Price Museum of Speed vintage race car collection, opening soon in Salt Lake City.
+Price is proud to be part of keeping that history alive, through the Meteor’s preservation, production of this film, and the Price Museum of Speed vintage racer collection in Salt Lake City.